Graduate Policies and Procedures

 To be eligible under this policy, the student must have previously enrolled for at least one semester.
 A student is considered enrolled if he/she was enrolled in one or more courses after the Census Day for a semester.
 The student also must have left the University in academic good standing and must be in good standing with all institutions of higher education he/she formerly attended.

 If the student qualifies under the readmission policy, the student must submit a re-entry form and return it to the Office of the Registrar 10 days before the first day of class.
-Students may access the re-entry form by going to go.utdallas.edu/reentry-form.
+Students may access the re-entry form by going to www.utdallas.edu/registrar/files/Re-entry-Form.pdf.
 If there are questions regarding the re-entry process, contact the Registrar's Office, 972-883-2342 or by email, email@example.com.

 The following guidelines describe whether or not a student must reapply or submit a re-entry form: